 Surface Preparation must not be overlooked – it will be the make or break of your final floor – literally!

 Concrete Sanding is a faster process than grinding or shot-blasting, it creates less dust, requires less clean-up and less down-time overall.
-However, in instances where the existing floor needs to be entirely removed, or if the concrete has never been coated, or if the new flooring is of a completely different kind than the old one, sanding is not a durable solution for the preparation of your slab.
-In such cases, you will need to consider a more heavy-duty option such as concrete grinding or shot-blasting to ensure proper adhesion for a long-lasting floor.
+However, in instances where the existing floor needs to be entirely removed, or if the surface has never been coated, or if the new flooring is of a completely different kind than the old one, sanding is not a durable solution for the preparation of your slab.
+In such cases, you will need to consider a more heavy-duty option such as grinding or shot-blasting to ensure proper adhesion for a long-lasting floor.

 Contact us today to help you find the best solution for your flooring.

 It is important to first assess the quality of the coating that you are sanding.
-If there are signs of poor preparation or use of a substandard material, then the old coating must be removed completely via concrete grinding.
+If there are signs of poor preparation or use of a substandard material, then the old coating must be removed completely via grinding.
 If the previous floor had insufficient surface preparation or was poorly applied, it runs a very high risk of failing and peeling in the future, taking any flooring laid on top along with it.

-Preparation of the concrete is just as important as the application of your new flooring because a wrong decision means a high chance the new floor failing and de-laminating.
+Preparation of the surface is just as important as the application of your new flooring because a wrong decision means a high chance the new floor failing and de-laminating.
 Proper surface preparation results in a permanent bond to the substrate and a long-lasting floor.